hutchpd/QuantumSuperposition/PositronicVariables/readme.md

 ## Questions or Paradoxes?

-You can file an issue, or collapse your current state and try again.
+File an issue or collapse reality and start again.